scipy-conference/scipy_proceedings/papers/ramalingam_saravanan/ramalingam_saravanan.rst

 ``ls``, ``vi`` etc. However, to use the graphical capabilities of GraphTerm, one needs to use GraphTerm-aware versions of these commands, with names like ``gls`` and ``gvi``, that are part of the command toolchain that is bundled with the code.
-The toolchain commands may be written any language, e.g., Bash shell script, Python etc., using the GraphTerm API described above.
+The toolchain commands communicate using pipes and may be written any language, e.g., Bash shell script, Python etc., using the API described above.
 The GUI-like features of GraphTerm implemented using this toolchain are discussed and illustrated below.